Chiu Kun-liang

 Chiu Kun-liang (邱坤良 (Khu Khun-liông); born 13 February 1949) is a Taiwanese academic and politician.

 Early life and education

 Chiu Kun-liang was born on 13 February 1949, and raised in Nanfang-ao, a fishing port in Su'ao.
 He wrote a memoir-like bestselling book in 1999, titled The Rise and Decline of the Nan Fang Ao Theater, which drew tourists to Nanfang-ao.

-He earned a master of arts degree from Chinese Culture University in 1973, was awarded a Fulbright Scholarship for study at Columbia University in 1983, and obtained a Ph.D at Paris Diderot University in 1986.
+Chiu earned a Master of Arts degree from Chinese Culture University in 1973, was awarded a Fulbright Scholarship for study at Columbia University in 1983, and obtained a Ph.D. in France at Paris Diderot University in 1986.
 From 1990 to 1991, he completed postdoctoral research at the University of California, Berkeley.

 Academic career

 Upon completing his doctorate in 1986, Chiu began teaching at what was then the National Institute of the Arts, and was appointed director of the institution's Traditional Arts Resource Center.
 After his return to Taiwan, he was named head of the Department of Theatre, and taught drama.
 He was president of the National Institute of the Arts between October 1997 and January 2006, and presided over its name change to the Taipei National University of the Arts.
 The Freshmen Dance Company was formed by TNUA students the year he took office.
 After viewing a performance by the troupe in September 2004, Chiu was impressed by their professionalism and urged the group to change their name.
 The troupe then became known as Focus Dance Company.
 During his tenure as president of the Taipei National University of the Arts, Chiu concurrently served as chairman of the Chiang Kai-shek Cultural Center.
 While he served as president of TNUA, Chiu attended a ceremony to award Václav Havel the Order of Brilliant Star.
 He also participated in a March 2005 forum to discuss Taiwanese culture and identity.